Saratii/marching_cubes/technical_docs.md

     The end goal is to have all volumetric data abide by variable viscous fluid dynamics, providing hyper-realistic terrain.

 World Representation:
-    The world is represented as volumetric SDF data where each float is a distance to an implicit surface.
+    The world is represented as volumetric SDF data where each quantized float is a density value, which also works as the distance to a local implicit surface.
     The volumetric data is chunked to allow local world modification and smaller mesh regeneration.
     The Marching Cubes algorithm is used to approximate an isosurface and create a mesh for each chunk out of triangles.
     Within marching cubes, I used trilinear interpolation to create artifically smooth surfaces from discrete volumetric data.